samikhawja/team_profile_generator/README.md

 ```
 node index.js
 ```
-After that, go through the prompts and once the last question is completed, a README will generate in the Develop folder called, "README.md"
+After that, go through the prompts and once you are finshed, hit done and an "index.html" will generate!

 <!-- USAGE EXAMPLES -->